DraciVik/100DaysOfCode/README.md

 ## Day - 17 - 14.08.2018
 I finished with flexbox for the form element.
 Added responsiveness for mobile and bigger screens.

+## Day - 18 - 15.08.2018
+I over complicated a part of my code with flexbox when It works just fine with 5 lines of regular CSS.
+Leason learned.
+Also TI8 started so I spent some time watching DOTA